 Choose from handknit, hand-loomed, or machine-knit.
 Several shops throughout Ireland sell these souvenir favorites.

-You’ll also get quality Irish wool blankets and throws at both the Kerry Woollen Mills and the Blarney Woollen Mills as well as in the Foxford Woollen Mills in Foxford, Co.
-Mayo.
+You’ll also get quality Irish wool blankets and throws at both the Kerry Woollen Mills and the Blarney Woollen Mills as well as in the Foxford Woollen Mills in Foxford, County Mayo.

 Irish Linen

-Irish linen is another iconic symbol of Ireland that dates to the late 17th century, most of it taking place in Ulster.
+Irish linen is another iconic symbol of Ireland that dates to the late 17th century, most of the production of linen taking place in Ulster.

 Today, you can find Irish linen souvenirs across the island of Ireland.